trcolgrove/CookTogether/status_report_3.md

 ##Goals:
 - Almost all of the components of our site are in place in some form or another.
 Now comes the tricky part: putting everything together

+#Comments
+1. What's next?
+2. "Also trying to create the concept of User Profiles with specific settings has proved a bit challenging." --yes it is.
+Authorization is much more difficult than authentication.